-- Stock adaptive management (set with YYY_flagmanage=1).
+- 1) Stock adaptive management (set with YYY_flagmanage=1).
 In this option the actual catch taken will be decreased if stocks fall below a set threshold (see below).
 Note that even though YYY_flagmanage has many options, only YYY_flagmanage=1 can be applied to the imposed catch.
-If YYY_flagmanage > 1, no management scalar will be applied to the imposed catch Snatial management through MDAs (set if flagmanage=1) - 2) Spatial management through MPAs (set if flagmpa=1)
+If YYY_flagmanage > 1, no management scalar will be applied to the imposed catch - 2) Spatial management through MPAs (set if flagmpa=1)